 Maybe you’re thinking of changing your career, reinventing yourself.

-Problem is you don’t exactly know what to do next.
+The problem is you don’t exactly know what you want to do next.
 You’re not even sure you know what you want.

 We’re expected to simply KNOW what we want.
 Intuitively.
 At a gut-level.

-But for many of us, that’s just not the case.
+But for many of us, that’s just not the case, is it?